thekarlbrown/ChangeTheWorld/README.md

 2. I would love your feedback, and much later on in the process will need android devices to test on (in addition to whatever I will be testing)

-3. If you are interested in helping me setting up the categorys and subcategorys/check out docs.google.com/document/d/1GVSz_fBI7GjAc4JJta39_EX0B0SVpZ5PUdZyDpbF0Jw/edit
+3. If you are interested in helping me setting up the category's and subcategory's/check out docs.google.com/document/d/1GVSz_fBI7GjAc4JJta39_EX0B0SVpZ5PUdZyDpbF0Jw/edit

-4. There are a ton of placeholders for features to be added later or backend that is not yet implemented
+4. There are a ton of place-holders for features to be added later or backend that is not yet implemented

 5. There is currently an emulator for the app here : https://appetize.io/app/rtkyh4gvg02x56uzeffx1349k4 Please use 100%, Nexus 7, as I have not moved development to any other platforms as of yet